CommonAccord/Site-Org/Doc/Adroit/Adroit_Employment_Agt_Terms.01.md

 21.1.sec=The provisions set out in this clause only apply if the Employer employs more than 15 employees and the Employee is entitled to be paid redundancy under the Act and these provisions are otherwise of no legal effect and are specifically excluded from this Agreement.

-21.2.0.sec=If the Position becomes redundant, the Employer will, in addition to the above notice period, pay a redundancy payment to the Employee (“Redundancy Payment”) based on Base Salary and on the table below.<br>Employee’s period of continuous service with the employer on termination -> Redundancy pay period
+21.2.0.sec=If the Position becomes redundant, the Employer will, in addition to the above notice period, pay a redundancy payment to the Employee ("Redundancy Payment") based on Base Salary and on the table below.<br>Employee's period of continuous service with the employer on termination -> Redundancy pay period

 21.2.1.sec=Less than 1 year -> Nil